What is a discount mortgage?

 - Your discounted interest rate tracks your lender’s SVR, which can change by any amount and at any time - meaning your monthly repayments might not be the same each month.
 If you're on a tight budget and need your repayments to stay the same, a fixed-rate mortgage may be more suitable.

 - A discount mortgage may have a collar, so that your discounted interest rate cannot fall below a certain percentage, limiting how much you benefit from falls in the SVR.

-- Borrowers with large discounts may be in a particularly vulnerable position when their deal comes to an end, as they will face a large and sudden increase in their interest rate when they're moved to their lender's SVR.
+- Borrowers with large discounts may be in a particularly vulnerable position when their deal comes to an end, as they could face a large and sudden increase in their interest rate when they're moved to the lender's SVR.

 Is a discount mortgage right for me?

 When deciding whether to choose a discount mortgage, it’s worth considering your attitude to risk.

 If the initial interest rate on a discount mortgage is much lower than on a fixed-rate mortgage, and you think that interest rates will stay low for the next few years, you may decide to take that risk to potentially save money.